KingMario/video-downloader/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the necessary dependencies.
 3. Build the extension using `npm run build`.
 This compiles the TypeScript files and copies necessary assets to the `dist` directory.
-4. The `tools/replace-url.js` script updates the URL placeholders in the `dist/background.js` and `dist/manifest.json` files to target.
+4. The `tools/replace-url.js` script updates the URL placeholders in the `dist/background.js` and `dist/manifest.json` files to target LinkedIn Learning.
 5. Load the `dist` folder as an unpacked extension in Chrome.

 ## Usage

-After installation, navigate to a video page.
+After installation, navigate to a LinkedIn Learning video page.
 The extension icon becomes active, indicating that videos can be downloaded.
 Right-click on the page and select "Download Video" or click on the extension icon to save the video to your computer.

 ## Development